darrenfishell/cryptography-project/_features/07-hash.md

 A hashing function transforms an input of arbitrary length (pre-image) into a fixed-length output.
 The output is the _hash value_.

+A proper hash function is different than an encryption algorithm in that it should only work in one direction.
+Like an encryption algorithm, it should also be _collision-free_, or injective, meaning that each input only has one output.

 This conversion is a kind of _contraction mapping_, where the hash value is usually much smaller than the input.
 This generally means that different inputs may hash to the same output, or they are not injective functions.

 For cryptography, this is important because it confounds any effort to determine the unique input value from the hash value.